itacpc/itacpc.github.io/README.md

 ## Update Results

+TODO: change this section, we need to define a proper way to create the results.json file starting from the raw data

 The data for the results pages is stored in the `results.json` file in the `src/lib/json-data` folder.

 Create the results table in Excel, you can find an example file [here](static/excel/results.xlsx) with the correct format.